asamonek/asamonek.github.io/04talks.md

 - _Modes of thinking and the logic of conditionals.
 Rethinking the Oswald sentence_, May 24, 2018, Munich Center for Mathematical Philosophy (MCMP) Work In Progress Seminar, Ludwig-Maximilians-Universität München

-- _Modality and counterfactuality_, September 14, 2017, [CLAW-CEFISES Workshop](https://hiw.kuleuven.be/clps/events/agenda/claw-cefises-workshop), KULeuven, Belgium
+- _Modality and counterfactuality_, September 14, 2017, [CLAW-CEFISES Workshop](https://hiw.kuleuven.be/clps/events/agenda/claw-cefises-workshop), KULeuven

+- _A new way of thinking about conditionals_, December 14, 2017, Work In Progress Seminar, Universität Salzburg